phetsims/ratio-and-proportion/assets/README.md

 ### Hand Icons

-The hands in the ratio are SCENERY/Paths taken from SVG drawing data in `filled-in-hand.ai` and `cutout-hand.ai`.
+The hands in the ratio are SCENERY/Paths taken from SVG drawing data in `filledInHand.ai` and `cutoutHand.ai`.
 The `Path` instances are created in ratio-and-proportion/js/common/view/RatioHandNode.js.

 ### Tick Mark Icons